 Oregano tea is a warm, earthy, and slightly bitter drink prepared from fresh or dry oregano leaves.
-Dry oregano leaves have a more concentrated taste and smell compared to fresh.
+Dry oregano leaves have a more concentrated taste and smell compared to fresh ones.
 In case you drink, you’ll notice the difference.
 Let’s explore the health benefits of oregano tea.

 Traditionally, oregano tea has been used to soothe different ailments, including cough, sore throat, and nausea.
 It’s also high in other medicinal properties that have been shown to fight disease-causing pathogens and improve health.